dpkshetty/Gluster-in-Docker/README.md

 5) ```docker run -d --privileged=true glusterfs-docker```

-This create a container that can act as a GlusterFS server node.
+This creates a container that can act as a GlusterFS server node.

 Run this cmd as many times, as many server node(s) you need, thus creating as many containers (1 for each server node)